Post Updated: 4.2.19

 2019 Returning Favorites

-World of Color (Someday Soon, Hopefully): World of Color fans have been anxiously awaiting the return of the only evening show in California Adventure.
+World of Color (Open now!): World of Color fans have been anxiously awaiting the return of California Adventure’s night show for a long time.
 Back in April of 2018, World of Color went down for a scheduled refurbishment.
 Supposedly, the show platform was accidentally lowered into the water when the wiring and mechanisms were exposed, causing a lot of damage.
 Since then, they’ve been trying to repair the show and it’s taking a lot longer than they thought.
-Most people are speculating it should be up in the next couple of months.
+Well, the show is up and running now!
+I just caught the show a few weeks ago and it’s still an incredible show!

 Lunar New Year (January 25-February 17): New to the annual festivals last year, this Chinese New Year celebration was bound to make a reappearance in 2019.
 The event features traditional Chinese-inspired cuisine, decorations, and Mulan’s Lunar New Year Procession parade starring Mulan and Mushu.
 Last year, the Year of the Dog was celebrated with Pluto as the reigning New Year mascot.
 This created adorable photo ops and entertainment featuring the world-famous dog.
 2019 is the Year of the Pig, so this event will feature the Three Little Pigs from the old Disney cartoon, Who’s Afraid of the Big Bad Wolf?